Torsion birational motives of surfaces and unramified cohomology: Cohomology of the torsion motive of a surface

 In particular, we have an isomorphism

 where we identified $N_S=H^1_{\et}(M, \mu_{m})$. \end{lemma}

 \begin{proof} Put $H^i_{\et, n}(M):= H^i_{\et}(M, \mu_n)$.
 We consider a commutative diagram with exact rows and columns

 All rows are from \eqref{eq:etcoh}.
-Due to our assumption on $m_0$ and $m$, the left and right vertical maps are bijective as indicated in the diagram.
+The left and right vertical bijections come from $m_0N_S = mN_S = 0$ and $B_S[m_0]=B_S[m_0]=B_S$, which follows from our assumption on $m_0$ and $m$.
 We now rewrite it using the latter half of Lemma \ref{lem:etcoh-fincoef}:

 where $Q_0$ denotes the Bockstein operator \eqref {eq:bockstein} for $m_0$.
 We then obtain the assertion from the middle horizontal exact row by putting $\wt{B}_S:=\Im(\iota)=\ker(\pi)$. \end{proof}